anandhalakshmii/anandhalakshmii/README.md

 - 👋 Hi, I’m @anandhalakshmii
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning looking for an Intern that would enhance my technical skills in web development
+- 🌱 I’m currently looking for an Internship with a suitable environment that would enhance my skills.

 <!---